amisha3k/Churn_analysis/README.md

 # Churn Analysis Project

 ## Problem Statement
 In today’s competitive business environment, retaining customers is crucial for long-term success. **Churn analysis** is a key technique used to understand and reduce customer attrition.
 It involves examining customer data to identify patterns and reasons behind customer departures.
-By using advanced data analytics and machine learning, businesses can predict which customers are at risk of leaving and understand the factors driving their decisions.
-This knowledge allows companies to take proactive steps to improve customer satisfaction and loyalty.

 ---

-## Overview
+## Target Audience
-This project performs a complete **Churn Analysis** using **SQL Server**, **Power BI**, and **Python**.
-It covers the end-to-end workflow from data extraction and cleaning to predictive modeling and visualization of predicted churners.
+Although this project focuses on churn analysis for a telecom firm, the techniques and insights are applicable across various industries.
+From **retail and finance to healthcare and beyond**, any business that values customer retention can benefit from churn analysis.

 ---